 Enable logging for troubleshooting

 Only enable logging if you experience an issue in your Profile Management deployment and want to troubleshoot it.
-In addition, disable logging when the issue is resolved and delete the log files, which may contain sensitive information.
+In addition, disable logging when the issue is resolved and delete the log files, which might contain sensitive information.

 If you choose to configure the Profile Management policies in Citrix Studio, complete the following steps:

 Start Citrix Studio.

 In the Create Policy window, type the policy in the search box.
 For example, type “enable logging.”

 Click Select to open the Enable logging policy.

 This policy enables or disables logging.
 Only enable this policy if you are troubleshooting Profile Management.

 If Enable logging is disabled, only errors are logged.
 If this policy is not configured in GP, the value from the .ini file is used.
 If this policy is not configured in GP or the .ini file, only errors are logged.

 Policy: Log settings